go-skynet/model-gallery/README.md

 <br>
 </h1>

-The model gallery is a curated collection of models created by the community and tested with [LocalAI](https://github.com/go-skynet/LocalAI).
+The model gallery is an automatically updated collection of model and prompt configurations for the community of users of [LocalAI](https://github.com/go-skynet/LocalAI).

-We encourage contributions to the gallery!
-However, please note that if you are submitting a pull request (PR), we cannot accept PRs that include URLs to models based on LLaMA 1 or other models with licenses that do not allow redistribution.
-Nevertheless, you can submit a PR with the configuration file without including the downloadable URL.
+Please note that entries in this repository are generated automatically and may not always be correct!
+We encourage contributions to the gallery to correct these issues!

+## Suggestions
+While this scraper is automated, there is effort required to support new model card formats and to recognize different configurations.
+If a model you are interested in running is available on HuggingFace, but does not appear within this gallery, please submit a PR to create a new `config_recognizer` for it.
+Nontechnical users should create an issue on this repo, rather than LocalAI - if the missing models are interesting enough, someone will implement the recognizer.

 ## Helper tool